 As I’ve mentioned in previous posts, I’m currently living in Salt Lake City, Utah training at the Utah Olympic Oval as a long-track speedskater.
 So imagine my surprise when I found out that Charlie Francis (along with Canadian strength coach Derek Hansen) were giving a seminar at a new training facility up in Layton, Utah (about 25 minutes north of where I live).

-Now, I’ve been influenced heavily by Charlie, I read his book Speed Trap annually (and never fail to learn something new), his Charlie Francis Training System, outlining his system of sprint training also provides many many bits of useful information.
+Now, I’ve been influenced heavily by Charlie, I read his book Speed Trap annually, always finding something new in it.
+His Charlie Francis Training System is also excellent.
 Given that I’m currently in a sport that has some sprint component, I couldn’t miss it.
 And given that my coach has essentially developed a system of training similar to Francis’ but applied to speed skating, I took him with me.

 The seminar started at 6pm Friday evening.
 Charlie and Derek introduced themselves and so did everyone in the room.
 A moderate sized turnout brought people from the Utah area, Florida, Philadelphia, Canada, Vegas and probably a couple of others that I have forgotten.
 These are coaches who came to learn from the best, along with a couple of athletes.
 When I wasn’t busy being a touch obnoxious, I was doing as much networking as I could, these are the folks doing good work in the trenches with athletes.